JanaMus/Augusta/docs/Examples.rst

 Examples
 ----------
 The example section is divided into two subsections.
-In the first one we infer subnetworks using *in silico* dataset with the aim to get familiar with Augusta.
+In the first one, we infer subnetworks using *in silico* dataset with the aim to get familiar with Augusta.
-In the second section, we infer networks using a real organism´s dataset.
+In the second section, we infer networks using a whole-genome organism´s dataset.
 All input data are available on GitHub in the `"data" directory <https://github.com/JanaMus/Augusta/tree/master/data>`_.
-Furthermore, in each section is a tutorial how to download the inputs.
+Furthermore, in each section is a tutorial on how to download the inputs.

 Test data